 If you just turned on your furnace for the first time since last winter, there are some things you may want to watch for as the colder months roll in.
 We typically find that problems are likely to pop up right when we begin using our heating and cooling systems for the first time in a while.

-Here are 10 common issues your furnace may face and what you’ll want to do about them.
+Here are ten common issues your furnace may face and what you’ll want to do about them.

 1 – Air Filter Change

 Air filters are easy to diagnose and obtain.
-You can order them online or pick one up at the local hardware store.
+You can order them online or pick them up at the local hardware store.
 Not sure which size you need?
-Check the current filter to see if the size is listed or try searching for your furnace’s model number online to see what filter sizes are accepted by your system.
+Check the current filter to see if the size is listed, or try searching for your furnace’s model number online to see what filter sizes your system accepts.

 2 – Wear and Tear

-Furnaces get old and need to be replaced.
+Furnaces get old and need replacement.
 While many systems will last upwards of 15-20 years, there’s no guarantee that your furnace will perform well for that long.
 For instance, furnaces made just 10 or 15 years ago are noticeably less energy efficient than their present-day counterparts.

-If your furnace requires regular repairs or is just getting up there in age, you may actually save a good deal on your monthly utilities by replacing the system before it goes out.
-Similarly, if you have an outage, it may be best to consider upgrading your system as opposed to a costly repair on an older model that may just go out soon anyhow.
+Suppose your furnace requires regular repairs or is just getting up there in age.
+In that case, you may save a good deal on your monthly utilities by replacing the system before it goes out.
+If you have an outage, it may be best to consider upgrading your system.
+Doing so might be a better decision than doing a costly repair on an older model that may just go out soon anyhow.

 3 – Thermostat Issues